packit/packit.dev/content/docs/CLI/source-git/update-source-git.md

       Examples

-      Take the last commit (HEAD) of systemd dist-git repo and copy the spec file and other packaging files into the source-git repo:
+      Take the extra (not synchronized) commit(s) of systemd dist-git repo and copy the spec file and other packaging files into the source-git repo:

-          $ packit source-git update-source-git rpms/systemd src/systemd HEAD~..
+          $ packit source-git update-source-git rpms/systemd src/systemd

       Synchronize changes from the last three dist-git commits:

           $ packit source-git update-source-git rpms/systemd src/systemd HEAD~3..

     Options:
+      -f, --force  Don't check the synchronization status of the source-git and dist-git repos prior to performing the update.
       -h, --help   Show this message and exit.